 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off you energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!

 Having a sound body is great but coupling it with a sound mind is even better.
 Mental balance is also supremely important when it comes to longevity.
 Stress and anxiety can take a significant toll on your health.
 Annually they cause lots of breakdowns and deaths.
 That is why to live a long and happy life, you need to reduce the level of stress and anxiety.
 Avoid the causes of stress as much as possible, if it is a relationship – try to fix it or leave it behind, if it is a job – be honest and accept criticism more lightly.
 You can also practice yoga and meditation, which are highly effective for stress relief.

 Although there are certain aspects that influence our longevity negatively, there are quite a number of factors that do the opposite.
 A spiritual attachment and support are some of them.
-One study shows, that visiting church, providing support to congregants with the same mindset and belief, and finding their peace in God, also may prolong some people’s lives (8).
+One study among churchgoers found that providing (though not receiving) support to other church members reduced the negative effects of financial strain on mortality.
+In other words, people who perhaps found purpose in providing support to other members of their church community lived longer in spite of stressors they had in their own lives (2).
 However, that is not all.
-Even such thing as your personality may affect the number of years that you will live (5).
+Even such thing as your personality may affect the number of years that you will live (6).

 Healthy nutrition as a part of the methuselah diet